DanielMartensson/jFaces/ReadMe.md

 ```

 This project have a built in C-code generation if you want to apply this onto embedded systems.
-When you build a fisherfaces model with parameter `-b`, then you are going to recieve an example, model and the pictures you have collected in C-code.
+When you build a fisherfaces model with parameter `-b`, then you are going to recieve an example, model and the pictures you have collected, in C-code.
 This C-code have the ability to measure how likely the pictures are identified.
 The pourpose with the Java version is just to build the model and validate it.
 The C code is the practical implementation.